c4tom/DreamDevBox/docs/reverse-proxy/reverse-proxy-for-custom-docker.rst

 .. seealso:: :ref:`setup_valid_https`

-And is even shown as a project in the Devilbox intranet:
+And is even shown as a project in the DreamDevBox intranet:

 * http://localhost/vhosts.php
 * https://localhost/vhosts.php